 Answer

 Though today the word baptism generally evokes thoughts of identifying with Christ’s death, burial, and resurrection, baptism did not begin with Christians.
-For years before Christ, the Jews had used baptism in ritual cleansing ceremonies of Gentile proselytes.
-John the Baptist took baptism and applied it to the Jews themselves—it wasn’t just the Gentiles who needed cleansing.
+For centuries before Christ, the Jews had used bathing in water as a ritual cleansing ceremony (see Leviticus 14:1–4, 8–9; 15:4, 6–11, 13, 16–22, 27; Numbers 19:7).
+John the Baptist took the ritual of baptism and applied it to those who saw their need for spiritual cleansing in preparation for the arrival of the Messiah.
 Many believed John’s message and were baptized by him (Matthew 3:5–6).
-The baptisms John performed had a specific purpose.
+The baptisms John performed had the specific purpose of readying hearts for the coming of the Lord.

 In Matthew 3:11, John the Baptist mentions the purpose of his baptisms: “I baptize you with water for repentance.”
 Paul affirms this in Acts 19:4: “John’s baptism was a baptism of repentance.
 He told the people to believe in the one coming after him, that is, in Jesus.”
 John’s baptism had to do with repentance—it was a symbolic representation of changing one’s mind and going a new direction.
 “Confessing their sins, they were baptized by him in the Jordan River” (Matthew 3:6).
 Being baptized by John demonstrated a recognition of one’s sin, a desire for spiritual cleansing, and a commitment to follow God’s law in anticipation of the Messiah’s arrival.